jay-jay/4D-Mandrill/README.md

 Methods prefixed with "\_mndrl" are now being deprecated.
 No further development will take place anymore with these methods.
 Start using the methods prefixed with "mandrill_"

 ####Roadmap
-- multiple "to" recipients in a single REST request
 - multiple attachments
 - schedule when to send email (good for marketing)